MoodMission is an evidence-based app designed to empower you to overcome low moods and anxiety by discovering new and better ways of coping

 Soon after the iOS release we heard the calls from so many folk desperate for MoodMission to expand to Android.
 In fact a post on Imgur recevied over 300,000 views, and thousands asked for an Android version.

-A crowdfunding campaign was successful raising funds for developing an Android version, which was released with great excitement on the 8th of February, 2017.
+A crowdfunding campaign was successful raising funds for developing an Android version, which was released with great excitement in early 2017.

 We are now in a research period where we are collecting important evaluation data.
 We are currently conducting a randomised controlled trial using MoodMission to compare its efficacy against two other apps and a control condition.
 Following this research period, we will pursue new features for MoodMission, including support for organisations who want to use MoodMission in the workplace and mental health professionals who want to use MoodMission with their clients and patients.